 As renowned scholars, practitioners, and visionaries, Keough School faculty bring their years of experience managing global research programs and working with international organizations into the classroom.
 Their deep knowledge and expertise translates into meaningful professional mentorship for students, and a diverse array of course offerings for students to reach across disciplines in their studies.
 Policy coursework at the Keough School covers wide-ranging topics, from water rights and international refugee policy to food security and global fragility.

 Former Oxfam America CEO Ray Offenheiser is the William J. Pulte Director of the Keough School's Pulte Institute for Global Development

 Former USAID lead researcher and Latin American politics expert Abby Córdova is associate professor of global affairs at the Keough School

-Current expert for the United Nations and human rights lawyer Diane Desierto is associate professor of human rights law and global affairs
+Current expert for the United Nations and human rights lawyer Diane Desierto is professor of law and global affairs